ShudhanshuSingh/HackNiche_3nERD/README.md

 ## Features
-+Users can apply for an e-certificate to the particular institution/organization.
++ Users can apply for an e-certificate to the particular institution/organization.
-+The institution/organization should verify the application by accepting/rejecting the application.
++ The institution/organization should verify the
+application by accepting/rejecting the application.
-+The approved certificate's serial number should be recorded and stored on the blockchain.
++ The approved certificate's serial number should be recorded and stored on the blockchain.
-+Upon approval of the certificate, the user should receive a serial number and QR code.
++ Upon approval of the certificate, the user should receive a serial number and QR code.
-+So, if the user submits the serial number/QR code to any organization, the organization can then verify whether the certificate is valid or not.
++ So, if the user submits the serial number/QR code to any organization, the organization can then verify whether the certificate is valid or not.
-+If a user submits a certificate containing serial number or QR code, the organization can report that particular user.
++ If a user submits a certificate containing serial number or QR code, the organization can report that particular user.